The Day of the Jackal: Part Two: Anatomy of a Manhunt

 Unknown to any member of the council in France, there is an OAS mole among them: the mistress of an arrogant Air Force colonel attached to de Gaulle's staff.
 Through pillow talk, the officer unwittingly feeds her a constant stream of information as to Lebel's progress.
 The assassin enters France through Italy, driving a rented Alfa Romeo sports car with his disassembled weapon soldered to the chassis.
 Although he receives word from the OAS agent that the French are on the lookout for him, he assesses that he will succeed whatever happens and decides to take the risk.
-In London, the Special Branch raids Calthrop's flat, finding his passport, and deduce that he must be travelling on a fake identity.
+In London, the Special Branch raids Calthrop's flat, finding his passport, and deduces that he must be travelling on a fake identity.
 A search for suspicious passport applications reveals one in the name of Duggan.
 When they discover that the Jackal may be travelling as Duggan, Lebel and a police force almost apprehend him in the south of France, but owing to his OAS contact, he leaves his hotel early and evades them by only an hour.
 With the police on the lookout for him, the Jackal seeks refuge in the château of a woman whom he encountered and seduced at the hotel.
 A few days later, after eavesdropping on his morning phone call, she searches his belongings and finds the component parts of his rifle.
 He then kills her before she can sound the alarm, and flees after disguising himself as the first of his two emergency identities.
 Before leaving this region, he disposes of Duggan's belongings in a ravine.
 The woman's body is only discovered hours later, allowing the Jackal to board a train for Paris.